MoonLGH/LatihanOSS/TryOut/meInFutureReadme.md

+if you ever feel like wanting to kinda curhat but dont know how, just write it all out here rel, actually ill put it on the to

 Hey farrel in the future you probably know why you make this file, correct, cause you need placeholder for TryOut folder, but anyways, how ways your day ? also quick question, do you still like that girl that has her name started with "R" in a different religion ? how was your day ?, oh shit i've asked that, also what do you even work now on ?, school project?